igorline/slither_wiki/Code-Similarity-detector.md

 ### Test mode

-The more important mode of slither-simil is test.
-This mode allows to transform one particular function into a vector and find the more similar functions, given a list of them (usually a large amount of contracts in a directory).
+The more important mode of `slither-simil` is test.
+This mode allows to transform one particular function into a vector used to find the more similar functions, given a list of them (usually as a large amount of contracts in a directory).

+Test mode requires the following parameters:
+1. A pre-trained model
+2. A contract filename
+3. A function name (e.g. `SafeMath.add` or `add`)
-Test mode will requieres a pre-trained model, a filename, a contract name, a function name and an input directory or file.
-The input can be either a directory with contracts or special cache file with a pre-computed list of vectors for every contract.
+4. An input directory or file (this can be either a directory with contracts or special cache file with a pre-computed list of vectors for every contract).

 It is very recommended to use the cache to avoid longer processing times compiling and vectorizing the input contracts.
+To find similar functions to the `sendCoin` in MetaCoin, we execute:

 ```
 $ $ slither-simil test etherscan_verified_contracts.bin --filename MetaCoin.sol --contract MetaCoin --fname sendCoin --input cache.npz --ntop 25 --solc solc-0.4.25